Science

 PSYC UN1001THE SCIENCE OF PSYCHOLOGY

-PSYC UN1010Mind, Brain and Behavior ((Effective Fall 2018, this course will no longer be offered.
+PSYC UN1010Mind, Brain and Behavior (Effective Fall 2018, this course is no longer offered.
 For students who took this course before Fall 2018, it may be used to partially satisfy the Science Requirement.)

 Science